ArneVogel/www.arnevogel.com/content/the-hardest-lakes-of-kalandra.md

 While not exactly a efficient solution, it works.

-And what else can you hope for, for a (most likely) NP-Hard problem: [longest path problem](https://en.wikipedia.org/wiki/Longest_path_problem).
+And what else can you hope for, for a (maybe?)
+NP-Hard problem: [longest path problem](https://en.wikipedia.org/wiki/Longest_path_problem).